This article contains various tips relating to AppleScript, the system-level scripting language on Mac OS.

 tell application "Finder"

-"8BIM" -- this example will open Photoshop
+open application file id "8BIM" -- this example will open Photoshop

 end tell